Integralist/integralist.co.uk/content/posts/laptop-setup.md

 Apple's own set of rules and criteria for what they consider to be 'safe' software.

+> [!NOTE]
-> Note: there are many apps that aren't available in the App Store because Apple
+> there are many apps that aren't available in the App Store because Apple
 > can be a bit anti-competition (see [Spotify's "time to play fair"
 > campaign](https://timetoplayfair.com)).